thejackys/SAM-MIST/README.md

 # VL Final Report.
 SAM Modfied MIST.

 The SAM optimizer is switched on top of the Adam optimizer.
+The training method is still similar to the origninal MIST repo.
+Resuming from certain epoch method is added and can be added to shell by specifing the prev epoch --prev_epoch.
+Please check the shell file for example.

 ## MIST: Multi-modal Iterative Spatial-Temporal Transformer for Long-form Video Question Answering
 [![LICENSE](https://img.shields.io/badge/license-MIT-green)](LICENSE)